The Forty Rules of Love

 Description

 Ella Rubinstein has a husband, three teenage children, and a pleasant home.
-Everything that should make her confident and fulfill.
-Yet there is an emptiness at the heart of Ella s life - an emptiness once filled by love.
+Everything that should make her confident and fulfilled.
+Yet there is an emptiness at the heart of Ella's life - an emptiness once filled by love.
 So when Ella reads a manuscript about the thirteenth-century Sufi poet Rumi and Shams of Tabriz, and his forty rules of life and love, she is shocked out of herself.
-Turning her back on her family she embarks on a journey to meet the mysterious author of this work.
+Turning her back on her family, she embarks on a journey to meet the mysterious author of this work.
 It is a quest infused with Sufi mysticism and verse, taking Ella and us into an exotic world where faith and love are heartbreakingly explored...

 In this lyrical, exuberant follow-up to her 2007 novel, The Bastard of Istanbul, acclaimed Turkish author Elif Shafak unfolds two tantalizing parallel narrativesÑone contemporary and the other set in the thirteenth century, when Rumi encountered his spiritual mentor, the whirling dervish known as Shams of TabrizÑthat together incarnate the poet's timeless message of love.